 Capital Allowances: Did your solicitor fail to advise you properly?

 Recent research has revealed that 90% of property owners have not claimed their full capital allowances.
-If you have purchased a commercial property, and you have not been advised properly about claiming capital allowances, you may have a claim against your conveyancing solicitor.
+If you have purchased a commercial property, and you have not been advised properly about claiming capital allowances, you may have a claim against your conveyancing solicitor, for overpayment of tax.

 What are capital allowances?

-Capital allowances are potentially very valuable, as they can be deducted from the profits of a business to reduce tax payable.
+Capital allowances are tax reliefs which can be deducted from the profits of a business to reduce the tax payable.
 Capital allowances can be claimed when you buy equipment to be used in your business.
+They can therefore potentially be very valuable.

-Solicitors acting for sellers and buyers of commercial property should be fully aware of the significance of correct capital allowance advice in commercial property transactions.
+Solicitors acting for both sellers and buyers of commercial property should be fully aware of the significance of correct capital allowance advice in commercial property transactions.
 However, this is not always the case.
+Solicitors should tell clients that the allowance exists, and how they can take advantage of it to legitimately reduce their tax bills.

-According to the Law Society, the majority of commercial property solicitors do not address the issue of capital allowances adequately in property transactions.
+According to the Law Society, the majority of commercial property solicitors do not address the issue of capital allowances adequately in property transactions, which is truly staggering.

 Do you have a claim against your solicitor?

 Failure to address the issue when buying or selling a commercial property can result in valuable capital allowances being lost for all time.
-This often gives rise to professional negligence proceedings against the solicitors or/and the accountants involved in the transactions.
+This often gives rise to professional negligence proceedings against the solicitors or/and the accountants involved in the transactions, as they can be held responsible for those losses.

-If you have purchased a commerical property, and your solicitor did not properly advise you about capital allowances, you could have a claim against them to recover your losses.
-At Samuels, we have 25 years' experience in the niche area of claims against solicitors.
+If you have purchased a commercial property, and your solicitor did not properly advise you about capital allowances, you could have a claim against them to recover your losses.
+At Samuels, we have over 30 years' experience in the niche area of claims against solicitors for professional negligence, as well as other professionals.

-Contact us today for a free discussion about how we can help.
+Contact us today for a free initial discussion about how we can help.